I've received AP credit for Calculus 1 and Calculus 2. How do I know if I'm ready for Calculus 3?

 If you want to explore career paths to either confirm your choice of major or consider other possible majors that might be right for you, contact Career Services.
 Staff academic advisors and faculty mentors can also help you consider and better understand the options you have.

 How can I change my major?

-If you want to change your major to another major within the College of Engineering and Applied Science, you will need to complete a Change of Major Form.
-You will need to obtain approval signatures from both of the academic departments involved prior to submitting the form to the Dean's Office.
+If you want to change your major to another major within the College of Engineering and Applied Science, schedule a meeting with your academic advisor.

 If you want to change your major to one outside the College of Engineering and Applied Science, consult with an advisor in your new intended college or school.